 The fried chicken nearly rocked my world.
 The plate was piled with three huge hunks of fried chicken and mash with salty gravy that was so perfect with the chicken.
 It wasn’t too greasy so didn’t leave you with that horrible oily film that my dearest KFC can occasionally create.
 I did wish that that the fried chicken had a little more spice and flavour to make it really stand out.

 We went for BBQ sauce on the chicken, which was sticky and just the right level of sweet, but I’d love to try the buffalo sauce next time.
-The macaroni cheese and onion rings offset the tangy sauce wonderfully, but were both a little greasy.
 It all came to £37 including service and drinks – considering the amount of food we had, that was pretty reasonable.

-Yes, it’s a pretty self-consciously trendy place with some of those stereotypically hip restaurant touches (e.g. eating off paper on trays and cocktails served in jam jars à la Meat Liquor) but if you want to try the latest London food fad, you need to get over this.
-After failing to get into Rita’s after several attempts, I’ve found my new fried chicken restaurant and I don’t care who knows about it.
+It’s a self-consciously trendy place with some of those stereotypically hip restaurant touches (e.g. eating off paper on trays and cocktails served in jam jars à la Meat Liquor) but if you want to try the latest London food fad, you could come here but you might be disappointed.